 From starring in Coca-Cola ads to becoming the poster child for climate change, the polar bear is quite the high-profile species.
 Ursus maritimus is a fascinating animal that roams across the Arctic Circle through Norway, Russia, Canada, Greenland, and Alaska, and there's more to them than the adorable faces you see in children's books and advertisements.
-In honor of International Polar Bear Day, which takes place on February 27, here are 25 things you should know about the fascinating animal.
+Here are 25 things you should know about polar bears.

 1. They're the largest carnivores on land.